Smash! (comics): November 1968: Merger with Fantastic and Terrific

 Although desiring to discontinue the expensive American superhero reprints, Odhams were unable to immediately terminate their contracts with the American publishers, DC and Marvel.
 This could only be done gradually, when each contract came up for renewal.
 Thus, as each Power Comics title closed, its superhero strips were usually discontinued.

 A tipping point was reached in issue #144, when the merged Smash! and Pow! - as it now was - lost its Daredevil and Spider-Man strips, which together had comprised a full third of each 24-page issue, but had to accommodate both Thor and Fantastic Four from discontinued titles — plus a slew of new British adventure strips, which were being added in preparation for the comic's impending transition to solely-British content and the new 40-page format.

 To plug the gap left by the loss of the American strips, four adventure serials were introduced in issue #144: At Night Stalks...
 The Spectre, Destination Danger, Laird of the Apes, and King of the Ring.
 All four strips featured cliff-hanger endings each week.
 Fantastic Four and Thor, the last survivors of all the mergers, lasted in Smash! until the final Marvel contract expired in March 1969; the Batman strip also continued, until January 1969.

 All this could not be achieved within the standard Smash! format of 24 pages.
-IPC "bit the bullet" and, in a single bound, with issue #144 increased the page count from 24 to 36 pages (a fifty percent increase), with a consequent sharp rise in production costs, and so a marked decline in profit-per-copy.
+IPC "bit the bullet" and, in a single bound, with issue #144 increased the page count from 24 to 36 pages (a fifty per cent increase), with a consequent sharp rise in production costs, and so a marked decline in profit-per-copy.
 IPC's intention was to reproduce with Smash! the successful formula which was buoying-up sales of their most popular titles, Lion and Valiant, both of which were 36-pagers: in effect, to produce a clone of them: an identical mix of adventure and humour, with an identical page count, at an identical price.

 As sole survivor of the Power Comics line, Smash! couldn't hope to generate enough income on its own to meet the actual losses incurred due to the line's sudden contraction.
 In fact, it didn't need to.
 Because the Power Comics line was published by Odhams Press Ltd — a subsidiary company with limited liability — it was possible to ring-fence all debts on the Odhams publications within that one company, thus preventing any losses affecting the rest of the IPC Group (since IPC's other titles were all published by other IPC subsidiaries).
 Accordingly, with effect from 1 January 1969 Smash! was transferred to IPC Magazines Ltd, a new IPC subsidiary formed during 1968, leaving Odhams with no continuing titles; Smash! started again from scratch.